jacebenson/jace.pro/src/post/2020-06-26-csa-free-vouchers-ending/index.md

 summary: "I'm not a fan but free is free"
 date: 2020-06-26T15:46:01-05:00
 ---
-A while ago I wrote about how Certificates are not as important as Projects.
+A while ago I wrote about how certificates are not as important as Projects.
 I hold that believe.
 But free is free.
 I caved and took the training to get the voucher.
-If you haven't you should too.
+If you have not, you should.

 The NowLearning has improved a lot.
 They go over a lot of stuff.
 Here's a list of the things I worked on to get it;

 - ServiceNow Platform Overview